container-storage-interface/spec/spec.md

 ### Connectivity

-* A CO SHALL communicate with a Plugin using gRPC to access the `Identity`, and (optionally) the `Controller` and `Node` services.
+* A CO SHALL communicate with a Plugin using gRPC to access the mandatory `Identity` and `Versioned` services, as well as (optionally) the `Controller` and `Node` services.
   * proto3 SHOULD be used with gRPC, as per the [official recommendations](http://www.grpc.io/docs/guides/#protocol-buffer-versions).
-  * All Plugins SHALL implement the REQUIRED Identity service RPCs.
+  * All Plugins SHALL implement the REQUIRED Identity and Versioned service RPCs.
     Support for OPTIONAL RPCs is reported by the `ControllerGetCapabilities` and `NodeGetCapabilities` RPC calls.
 * The CO SHALL provide the listen-address for the Plugin by way of the `CSI_ENDPOINT` environment variable.
   Plugin components SHALL create, bind, and listen for RPCs on the specified listen address.